bbcmicrobit/micropython/docs/tutorials/io.rst

         else:
             display.show(Image.SAD)

-With one hand, hold your device by the GND pin.
+With one hand, hold your micro:bit by the GND pin.
 Then, with your other hand, touch (or tickle) the 0 (zero) pin.
 You should see the display change from grumpy to happy!